jtourig/gostripes/README.md

 For paired-end data it is important that the forward and reverse reads are in the same order in both files.

 gostripes is also able to handle multiple samples at the same time using a sample sheet.
-The sample sheet should have 4 columns: sample_name, replicate_ID, R1_read, R2_read.
+The sample sheet should have 4 labeled columns: `sample_name`, `replicate_ID`, `R1_read`, `R2_read`.
 This header row must be included.
 Each sample in a group of biological replicates should have the same replicate ID.
-The R1 and R2 reads should include the path to the file as well as the file name.
+The R1 and R2 read fields should contain the full path to the FASTQ file including the file name.
-If the samples were sequenced in single-end mode, you can leave the entries in R2_read blank.
+If the samples were sequenced in single-end mode, you can leave the entries in 'R2_read' blank.

 ```
 library("gostripes")